tymyrddin/blue/source/docs/active/honeyports/honeyports.md

 # Honeyports: Sweet lures

-Honeyports are the digital equivalent of leaving a shiny “Do Not Touch” button in plain sight—on an air-gapped or high-security network—just to see who can’t help themselves.

-They’re particularly handy when your Intrusion Detection/Prevention System (IDS/IPS) is asleep at the wheel, your Next-Gen firewall isn’t quite as next-gen as advertised, or you're simply tired of zero-days skipping merrily past your defences.

 ## What’s the point?

 Most attackers begin with reconnaissance: poking around to find open doors (aka ports) on your network.
 Honeyports